splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 3. Run ``pod install --repo-update`` in the directory where the Podfile is located.

-4. After installation, make sure to open the .xcworkspace file instead of the .xcodeproj file.
+4. After installing the pod, make sure to open the .xcworkspace file instead of the .xcodeproj file.

 .. note:: Import the iOS RUM package into your main app.
 If you import the package into your Pods project, the dependency might disappear when you recreate the project.